Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Ablation Study

 \subsection{Ablation Study on the Gating Mechanism}

-To assess the necessity of the gating mechanism within our ELHSR framework, we conducted an ablation study on the MATH dataset.
-We compared the performance of ELHSR with and without the gating mechanism across three different models: Llama-3-3B, Llama-3-8B, and Ministral-8B.
+To assess the necessity of the gating mechanism within our SWIFT framework, we conducted an ablation study on the MATH dataset.
+We compared the performance of SWIFT with and without the gating mechanism across three different models: Llama-3-3B, Llama-3-8B, and Ministral-8B.
 The results are summarized in Table \ref{tab:appendix_ablation_gating}.

-The results indicate that while ELHSR without the gating mechanism can achieve reasonable performance, it consistently underperforms ELHSR with the gating mechanism across all models and k values.
+The results indicate that while SWIFT without the gating mechanism can achieve reasonable performance, it consistently underperforms SWIFT with the gating mechanism across all models and k values.
 This suggests that the gating mechanism plays a crucial role in improving reasoning accuracy.